-All the staff here in the Early Years value and understand the importance of Outdoor Play to very young children, therefore, our children have access to the continuous outdoor provision each day, all year round.
-It is very important that you send your child to school with a thick, warm (and if you can, waterproof) coat, a pair gloves, a hat, a scarf and in the summer months a sunhat and sun cream.
+All the staff here in the Early Years value and understand the importance of Outdoor Learning to very young children, therefore, our children have access to the continuous outdoor provision each day, all year round.
+Our outdoor classroom includes a walk in sand pit, a reading hut, a construction area, a mud kitchen, a big small world area, a games area and a role play area.
+It is very important that you send your child to school with a thick, warm (and, if you can, waterproof) coat, a pair gloves, a hat, a scarf and in the summer months a sunhat and sun cream.
 Please do not send your child to school in open toe sandals as we use our water collection each day.

-Here at Caedmon Primary School, both the Nursery and Reception class cook or bake each week.
+The children in Nursery cook or bake each week, this is done in Mrs White’s Kitchen.
 The children really enjoy the process of taking ingredients, putting them together and eating a finished product.
 We ask each family for a voluntary contribution of 50p a week in order to fund the baking or, if you prefer, you can pay for a full term upfront.
 As we bake each week, it is important that you keep us up to date with your child’s food allergies or any special dietary needs.

 From their individual starting points, we aim for all children will make at least good progress academically, emotionally, creatively, socially and physically.
 Knowledge, understanding and skills will be secured and embedded so that children attain well, alongside developing a sense of themselves, so that they are well prepared for Key Stage 1.
 We strive to ensure that many of our pupils reach the Early Learning Goal at the end of Reception and that the vast majority of our pupils make excellent progress from their starting points.